Borderline Personality

 7Siever

 LJ, Koenigsberg HW.
-The frustrating no-mans-land
+The frustrating

-of borderline personality disorder.
+no-mans-land of borderline personality

 Cerebrum, The Dana Forum on Brain